Our thoughts on the future of digital innovation and the cloud.

 - Work from Anywhere

-With cloud computing, if you’ve got an internet connection, you can be at work.
+With moving to the cloud, if you’ve got an internet connection, you can be at work.
 And with most serious cloud services offering mobile apps, you’re not restricted by which device you have on hand.

 - Document Control

 The more employees and partners collaborate on documents, the greater the need for watertight document control.
 Before the cloud, workers had to send files back and forth as email attachments to be worked on by one user at a time.
 Sooner or later—usually sooner—you end up with a mess of conflicting file content, formats, and titles.